-Here’s how to grill asparagus without some ending up charred and others ending up crunchy spears and still others slipping through the grill rack (and you getting in trouble for cursing up a storm in the moments that follow).
-This easy approach relies on a reliable and simple technique of skewering several spears together into a raft of sorts which makes it easier to flip the asparagus and to ensure all the spears are evenly cooked until slightly charred on the outside and tender-but-still-firm on the inside.
-This method is so gosh darn reliable, folks are saying stuff like “Produces perfect, evenly cooked asparagus spears.”
-So there you have it.
-What are you waiting for?
+Here’s how to grill asparagus without some ending up charred and others ending up crunchy spears and still others slipping through the grill rack (and you getting in trouble for cursing up a storm).
+This easy approach relies on a reliable and simple technique of skewering several spears together into a raft of sorts, which makes it easier to flip the asparagus and to ensure all the spears are evenly cooked until slightly charred on the outside and tender-but-still-firm on the inside.
 Originally published June 21, 2016.–Renee Schettler Rossi

 How to Grill Asparagus